Do you dream about climbing Kilimanjaro? Is it a once-in-a-lifetime opportunity? Do you want to make sure it lives up to expectations?

 No other Kilimanjaro tour company have the same focus, passion, experience and expertise as Nature Discovery.
 As Mount Kilimanjaro specialists, we’ve devoted endless time and energy into making our Kili climbs the most professional, organized and responsible.

-With over 25 years experience running treks on Kilimanjaro, we’ve climbed every route, visited every campsite, and hiked ever meter of every trail on the mountain.
+With over 25 years experience running treks on the mountain, we’ve climbed every route, visited every campsite, and hiked ever meter of every trail on the mountain.
 We’re rightly considered the industry leaders, both by international travel professionals and our competitors.

 Our managers work to the highest standards and have custom designed our tours and customer service, from your first step to the final hoorah.